css/csso/README.md

 Parse CSS to AST.

-> NOTE: Currenly parser omit redundant separators, spaces and comments (except exlamation comments, i.e. `/*! comment */`) on AST build, since those things are removing by compressor anyway.
+> NOTE: Currenly parser omit redundant separators, spaces and comments (except exclamation comments, i.e. `/*! comment */`) on AST build, since those things are removing by compressor anyway.

 Options:

 - context `String` – parsing context, useful when some part of CSS is parsing (see below)
 - positions `Boolean` – should AST contains node position or not, store data in `info` property of nodes (`false` by default)
 - filename `String` – filename of source that adds to info when `positions` is true, uses for source map generation (`<unknown>` by default)
+- line `Number` – initial line number, useful when parse fragment of CSS to compute correct positions
+- column `Number` – initial column number, useful when parse fragment of CSS to compute correct positions

 Contexts: